 1. Bring in a bit of whimsy.

 An all-white space is literally a blank canvas.
-Inject personality like Anita Yokota did in this bathroom with whimsical accents such as a hand-drawn face shower curtain, an area rug, and verdant plants.
+Inject personality like Anita Yokota did in this bathroom with whimsical accents such as a shower curtain showcasing a hand-drawn face, an area rug, and verdant plants.

 Marble is sleek, sophisticated, and super luxurious.
-And it doesn't hurt that this natural wonder has so much depth and dimension.
-If you have the funds, go wild on the walls and the countertop like Hannah Phillips-Kaplan, the founder of Repeat+World, did in her white bathroom.
+And it doesn't hurt that this natural stone brings with it an impressive amount of depth and dimension.
+If you have the budget, go all-in and use it on the walls as well as the countertop like Hannah Phillips-Kaplan, the founder of Repeat+World, did in this white bathroom.

 3. Consider a clawfoot tub.

 With its ceramic tile and thoughtful decor, this bathroom belonging to Kate Spiers of Kate La Vie strikes the balance between contemporary comfort and vintage romance.
 Of course, the gorgeous clawfoot bathtub is the star.

 Black and white mosaic floor tile and on-trend brass cabinet hardware provide eye-popping contrast to the snowy scheme in this sparsely adorned oasis belonging to Erin from Sunny Circle Studio.
 It's quite striking.
 Don't ya think?

 If your bathroom is small, investing in a bold floor tile is a great way to break up the monotony without overpowering the rest of the space.
 And did you notice how Shea from Studio McGee used the striped shower curtain to play off the linear quality of the shiplap walls?

 A pop of color, such as black wall-mounted faucets, can go a long way in a monochrome bathroom.
 In this spa-like sanctuary, designed by the team over at The Stables, the soothing light wood finish of the floating vanity reinforces the serene vibe.

 7. Mix and match bathroom tile.